-1. Module code: B19TVD02E

-2. Title: THESIS-CONSULTATION

-3. Credit points: 7

-4. Start term: Spring

-5. Module leader: Katalin ERDŐS, DR.

-6. Accredited by:

-7. Module restrictions:

-Pre-requisite none

-Programme restrictions BSc in Tourism and Catering

-Level restrictions 6

-Other restrictions or none

-requirements

-0 Aimer

-This module is designed to keep track of the consultations between the graduating students and their thesis supervisor.
-At the same time it develops students' research skills as well as their ability to evaluate research and use its outcomes in managerial decision-making.
-It also develops academic skills which act as a bridge to more advanced study at the postgraduate level.

-- 1. design a research project and evaluate different data gathering techniques - 2. survey and use existing literature to develop appropriate research objectives and research framework: - 3. analyse and interpret the data using appropriate analytical techniques to derive conclusions, and demonstrate an understanding of limitations of the research; - 4. construct a small-scale research project; - 5. survey and evaluate academic and/or practitioner literature to conduct a literature review - 6. use quantitative and/or qualitative data analysis techniques: - 7. prepare a coherent, logical and correctly referenced piece of work.

-10. Svllabus:

-- Examination of the issues involved in carrying out the research project, including roles and responsibilities of the supervisor and the supervisee - Critical evaluation of qualitative and quantitative approaches to research - Quantitative data collection methods and analysis, with a primary focus on questionnaires - Qualitative data collections methods and analysis, focusing on different types of interviews - Writing up research, developing clear aims and objectives, reporting the relevant literature and developing a competent structure and writing style
+1. Module code: B20TVD02E 2.
+Title: THESIS-CONSULTATION 3.
+Credit points: 7 4.
+Start term: Spring 5.
+Module leader: Katalin ERDŐS, DR. 6.
+Module restrictions: Pre-requisite none Programme restrictions BSc in Tourism and Catering Level restrictions 6 Other restrictions or none requirements 7.
+Aims: keep track of the consultations between the graduating rvisor.
+At the same time it developsstudents' research skills ate research and use its outcomes in managerial decision- demic skills which act as a bridge to more advanced study at the postgraduate level.
+8. Learning outcomes: On completion of this module the successful student will be able to: , the successful student will be able to: ject and evaluate different data gathering techniques g literature to develop appropriate research objectives and research framework; ig incrature to develop appropriate research objectives and the data using appropriate analytical techniques to derive ionstrate an understanding of limitations of the research; 4. construct a small-scal cademic and/or practitioner literature to conduct a literature review use quantitative and/c r qualitative data analysis techniques; 7. prepare a coherent, lo gical and correctly referenced piece of work.
+9. Syllabus: ues involved in carrying out the research project, including • ies of the supervisor and the supervisee ualitative and quantitative approaches to research • Quantitative data collection methods and analysis, with a primary focus on questionnaires ionnaires ctions methods and analysis, focusing on different types of interviews 0 • Writing up research, developing clear aims and objectives, reporting the relevant literature and develop ing a competent structure and writing style

-This module relies heavily on self-study under supervision.
+10. Learning and teaching strategy: This module relies heavily on self-study under supervision.
 Students will be required to attend at least the first two supervisory consultations and then to communicate with their supervisors for feedback.
 Students will make extensive use of library and online resources to complete the different stages of the assessment.
 In total three consultations are minimally required.

+11.

+Formative assessment scheme

 Feedback on the research topic as well as the research plan and process will be provided by individual supervisors.
 Students should contact their allocated supervisor by the first week of the study period in which the thesis is to be submitted.

+Summative assessment sche me

-- Students are required to consult with their supervisor the introduction and the literature review six weeks prior to the thesis submission deadline (LOs 1, 2, 4 and 5) - Students are required to consult with their supervisor the empirical analysis or the detailed theoretical elaboration (if there is no primary research done) including methodology two weeks prior to the thesis submission deadline (LOs 3, 6) - Students are required to consult with their supervisor the conclusions five working days prior to the thesis submission deadline (LOs 4 and 7) - Should the student miss to consult by his/her supervisor in due time, the supervisor has the right to deny the acceptance of consultation, the student fails Thesis - Consultation module and consequently cannot submit the thesis in the given semester - The final grade consists on an equal weight from the grades given by the thesis supervisor and the second marker of the thesis.
+Students are required t literature review six wee and 5) o consult with their supervisor the introduction and the eks prior to the thesis submission deadline (LOs 1, 2, 4

+the detailed theoretica o consult with their supervisor the empirical analysis or I elaboration (if there is no primary research done) wo weeks prior to the thesis submission deadline (LOs 3,

+Students are required to consult with their supervisor the conclusions five working submission deadline (LOs 4 and 7)

+Should the student mi supervisor has the right Thesis - Consultation m ss to consult by his/her supervisor in due time, the to deny the acceptance of consultation, the student fails nodule and consequently cannot submit the thesis in the

+given semester

+on an equal weight from the grades given by the thesis

-supervisor and the seco and marker of the thesis.
+supervisor and the seco

 Seen examination NA

 Unseen examination NA

 Coursework (no examination) 100%

-13. Timetabled examination NO
+12. Timetabled examination NO

 required

-14. Length of exam NA
+13. Length of exam NA

-15. Learning materials
+14. Learning materials

 Essential NA

 Recommended Umberto Eco (2015): How to Write a Thesis?
 The MIT Press, Cambridge, MA; London, England